 Mr. Patrick Morris reports

-CLEAR SKY INITIATES FIELD WORK AT ELI PROJECT
+CLEAR SKY COMPLETES CLAY STUDY AT THE ELI PROJECT

 About Clear Sky Lithium Corp.

-Clear Sky Lithium is an exploration and development company dedicated to the advancement of North American lithium deposits to support domestic demand.
-The company holds interests on the ELi property in Nevada.
+Clear Sky is an exploration and development company dedicated to the advancement of North American lithium deposits to support domestic demand.
+The company holds interests on the Halo and Eli properties in Nevada.
 The company is also focusing on the development of claystone extraction and processing technologies aimed at delivering scalable efficiencies across the value chain in a sustainable manner.

 We seek Safe Harbor.